-When the newly-annoited deputies began to poke the protestors with pickets – an implement common in textile mills – a fight ensued and shots were fired into the crowd.
+When the newly-annoited deputies began to poke the protestors with pickets, a fight ensued and shots were fired into the crowd.
 Seven people – Claude Cannon, Lee Crawford, Ira Davis, E. M. “Bill” Knight, Maxie Peterson, C. R. Rucker, and Thomas Yarborough – were killed in the massacre, all but one shot in the back as he tried to escape.
 Cannon was shot five times before he collapsed on the sidewalk.
 Thirty more were wounded.
 (Note: Only six died at the mill itself.
 One died later of injuries.)

 Eleven men were charged with murder, and all eleven were acquitted.
 Beacham later issued a public statement saying that he was not present during the massacre because he had returned home for breakfast.
 Decades later, research confirmed that he was indeed present and in fact had given the order to fire.

 The accusation was made at the time as well, and the front-page article in the Greenville News the day after the event includes the subtitle “Mayor Gives Order.”
 During trial, two eye-witnesses also testified that they had seen Beacham shooting at protesters.
 Beacham arrested them both on charges of perjury.